 1. Preheat oven to 350*.

-2. Rub two 8″ pans with butter and coat with raw sugar ( you can sub the raw sugar for flour).
+2. Rub two 8″ pans with butter and coat with sugar in the raw ( you can sub the raw sugar for flour).

 3. Combine the unsweetened chocolate, butter and coffee in a double boiler (if you don’t have one, use a heat proof bowl over simmering water) and stir until it melts, let cool.